bootstrapworld/curriculum/lessons/Data-Science/scatter-plots/langs/en-us/slides.md

 {layout="Synthesize"}
 # Looking for Trends

-**It would be nice if the dots in our scatter plot were different colors or shapes, depending on the species.** That would give us a much better picture of what's really going on in the data. *But making a special image for every single row in the table would take a very long time!* If only there was a function with a contract like:
+**It would be nice if the dots in our scatter plot were different colors or shapes, depending on the species.** That would give us a much better picture of what's really going on in the data. *But making a special image for every single row in the table would take a very long time!* If only there was a function with a Contract like:

 `species-dot :: (r :: Row) -> Image`